 Major problems with a client could often have been prevented simply by raising them earlier in the contract rather than letting them become more serious.

 Finding a mutually agreeable solution before the situation develops will avoid a minor issue becoming the cause of a larger conflict.
+Initiating good client management from the start will ensure a smoother relationship down the road.

 Leave contracts when necessary